ker0olos/fable/README.md

 <details><summary>How can I install a new pack on my server?</summary>
 <p>

-We plan to have a Marketplace command where you can browse and install popular but for now we have a channel in our discord where people share the packs they made.\
+We plan to have a `/marketplace` command where you can browse and install popular packs but since Fable is still new a there ain't that many people making packs, You will have to join our discord to manually check the packs currently available.
+Then install them by running
-Check them then use
 `/packs install github: https://github.com/username/packname`

+> `Manage Server` permission is required to install packs on "your" server

 </p>
 </details>